 Smile and be nice to others

 If you’re feeling a bit low this Monday, then bear in mind that others may feel the same.
 Sometimes all it takes is a smile or a nice word or two to make someone else’s day.
-In line with my previous post on how to be a better customer in 2018, praise the positive rather than dwelling on the negative.
+In line with my previous post on how to be a better customer, try to praise the positive rather than dwelling on the negative.
 Thinking back to my cabin crew days when I had just been diagnosed with MS, it was so hard to be nice to people when I felt so dire so if someone was ever nice to me, it used to make all the difference.

 Think of all the nice things associated with blue